 There's no time like the present to get started with programming!
 Learning to code at an early age is not only fun and engaging, but it also provides a solid foundation for a wide range of disciplines.
 A great elementary school coding curriculum is one which covers a range of topics both directly and indirectly related to computer science, including coding itself, math, science, and art.
-Learning to program doesn’t just develop the skill of coding—the benefits for young learners range from developing critical thinking skills to exercising their creativity!
+Learning to program doesn’t just develop the skill of coding—the benefits for young learners range from developing critical thinking and problem-solving skills to exercising their creativity!
 Read on to learn more about how to get an early start with coding.

 Jump right into learning live with an expert in award-winning small group online classes designed by professionals from Google, Stanford, and MIT.
 Most students start with beginner-friendly Scratch coding: